ne75/p2llvm/development/phase0/validation.md

 no flight acceptance is established by these checkpoints.
 The multi-function COG residency feature remains a later series, as designed in the original backend review; it is not implemented by these repairs.

+The [step-6 checkpoint](step6.md) adds SDK driver regression tests, removes unused backend scaffolding and updates ABI/support documentation.
+Final software checks pass and all 507 pre/post-cleanup loaded firmware images are byte-identical.
+No new hardware run is claimed.
+The remaining instruction fixtures are deferred until after the cleanup merge; step 6 is ready for human review.